dart-lang/site-www/src/_guides/language/sound-faq.md

 Not yet.
 See the answer to the previous question.

 <a name="does-ddc-use-it"></a>
-### Does DDC know anything about strong mode?
+### Does dartdevc know anything about strong mode?

-Yes, DDC requires strong mode compliance to perform ahead-of-time compiling.
+Yes, dartdevc requires strong mode compliance to perform ahead-of-time compiling.
-DDC is part of the improved tooling experience, including incremental compiles, that is under development.
+The Dart dev compiler is part of the improved tooling experience, including incremental compiles, that is under development.

 <a name="is-typing-optional"></a>